GCSC Online Technology requirements

 4. Is your problem happening on a home computer or on campus?

 *CRN stands for Course Registration Number and is used to identify the section of the course you are taking.
-You can locate this number can be found on your class schedule next to the course in question.
+You can locate this number on your class schedule next to the course in question.

 *It is important that students have the most current operating systems and browsers installed on their devices in order for any additional software (Zoom, Respondus Lockdown Browser, etc.) to function properly.
 For assistance, please contact ITS Help at email@example.com or 850-913-3303.